bartduisters/trading-card-generator/README.md

 [x] Generate basic project
 [x] Style one card - hard coded data
-[] Add data based off of an object from https://pokemontcg.io/ [] Add inputs to change the content of the card
+[x] Add data based off of an object from https://pokemontcg.io/ [] Add abilities to attacks section
+[] Add inputs to change the content of the card
 [] Render html to image